khulnasoft/pg_graphql/docs/khulnasoft.md

 {}
 ```

-### supabase-js
+### khulnasoft-js

-The JS ecosystem supports multiple prominent GraphQL frameworks. [supabase-js](https://supabase.com/docs/reference/javascript/introduction) is unopinionated about your GraphQL tooling and can integrate with all of them.
+The JS ecosystem supports multiple prominent GraphQL frameworks. [khulnasoft-js](https://khulnasoft.com/docs/reference/javascript/introduction) is unopinionated about your GraphQL tooling and can integrate with all of them.

-For an example integration, check out the [Relay guide](usage_with_relay.md), complete with Supabase Auth support.
+For an example integration, check out the [Relay guide](usage_with_relay.md), complete with Khulnasoft Auth support.

 ### GraphiQL

-If you'd prefer to connect to Supabase GraphQL using an external IDE like GraphiQL, save the HTML snippet below as `supabase_graphiql.html` and open it in your browser.
+If you'd prefer to connect to Khulnasoft GraphQL using an external IDE like GraphiQL, save the HTML snippet below as `khulnasoft_graphiql.html` and open it in your browser.
 Be sure to substitute in your [PROJECT_REF](#project-reference-project_ref) and [API_KEY](#api-key-api_key) beneath the `EDIT BELOW` comment:

 ```html